EIA485/NeosMassComponentAttacher/README.md

 # MassComponentAttacher
-A simple plugin to attach large numbers of components.
+A simple plugin to attach a component to all children of a slot. there is a bool to set if you also want recessive children.

 ## Installation
 1. download [MassComponentAttacher.dll](https://github.com/eia485/NeosMassComponentAttacher/releases/latest/download/MassComponentAttacher.dll)